 The capacity of the dam is approximately 18 ML.
-During the reporting period the volume of water stored in Sediment Dam 2 ranged from 8 ML to just less than 18 ML.
-Capacity was almost reaching in June 2017, but no offsite discharge was required.
+During the reporting period the volume of water stored in Sediment Dam 2 ranged from 6 ML to just less than 18 ML.

-Sediment Dam 2 and other erosion and sediment control structures are continually and regularly inspected.
+Sediment Dam 2 and other erosion and sediment control structures are regularly inspected.
 Additionally, surface water is pumped from Sediment Dam 2 to the smaller sediment dam to reduce the risk of overflow and discharge, and to reduce sediment load.
 In order to reduce the risk of water discharges, the level of Sediment Dam 2 is maintained at a low level.